madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 Once I finish the first version of this translation this will likely be the only file in the repo.

 Programs used:
--HxD for editing all the binary files.
+- HxD for editing all the binary files.
--Luna IPS to create and update the IPS file.
+- Luna IPS to create and update the IPS file.
--Notepad++ for notes.
+- Notepad++ for notes.
--Notepad for edit space and random copy and paste stuff.
+- Notepad for edit space and random copy and paste stuff.